In this episode of Journey in Music, I talk with Brad Urba, a singer-songwriter who writes in different styles of music.

 Music, like myself, is an ever-evolving form of self-expression.
 Emotions trigger thoughts, which become moods, in turn, setting a dynamic tone of energy for who we are in that very moment.
 Every encounter with our emotions is an opportunity for us to reconstruct our beliefs and, I believe, reshape and recreate different versions of ourselves.
 For every song ever written, emotion plays a role, captivating how we feel, and defining our presence through the experience that resonates from within.
-In regards to the songs that I write, each piece of music, each style, each genre is, in and of itself, a vocalization of what’s going on inside me.
-My lyrics are inspired by moods, by experiences, by people, and by the music that sets the tonality for my inner dialog to find a poetic form of interpretation.
+Regarding the songs that I write, each piece of music, each style, each genre is, in and of itself, a vocalization of what’s going on inside me.
+My lyrics are inspired by moods, experiences, by people, and the music that sets the tone for my inner dialog to find a poetic form of interpretation.
 I’ve structured and confined myself to the Rap/Hip-Hop genre for the vast majority of my musical existence and this exploration of freeing myself from those confines has been liberating, resurrecting the passion and enthusiasm that I experienced when I first started using music as an outlet for my emotions.
 To choose a favorite is to deny the worth, and different elements of value, that each style contains within itself.
-I hope you don’t feel as if I’m avoiding the question, I believe that each genre I work in is a unique catalyst for me to express a different version of myself, and to me, that is priceless.
+I hope you don’t feel as if I’m avoiding the question.
+I believe that each genre I work in is a unique catalyst for me to express a different version of myself, and to me, that is priceless.
 My passions extend to them all.
 Every style is a chance for me to express myself in a creative manner that will resonate with a genuinely diverse audience.
 I enjoy the versatility and various ways that I can deliver myself to the people who care to listen.

 Soooo many.
 Right now I’m spending a lot of time trying to cultivate and build a community around my music, attempting to navigate the world of social media.
-I’m trying to plan the releases of my next songs, shoot music videos, arrange photo shoots, create content for posting, all while trying to find the time to finish the songs that I’ve written and continue to write new ones.
+I’m trying to plan the releases of my next songs, shoot music videos, arrange photo shoots, create content for posting, all while trying to find the time to finish the songs that I’ve written, and continue to write new ones.

 I just released 2 new singles.
-‘Let Me In’ which is a Pop/Electro/Indie type of track and the other ‘Cheers To More Love’ which is a Country/Pop/Rock song.
-Those are both available on all of the main avenues to purchase and stream music and I am also giving them away for free on my website, bradurba.com
+‘Let Me In', which is a Pop/Electro/Indie type of track, and the other ‘Cheers To More Love', which is a Country/Pop/Rock song.
+Those are both available on all of the main avenues to purchase and stream music, and I am also giving them away for free on my website, bradurba.com

 It’s a never-ending list of To Do ’s; ~P

-I’ve been lucky enough to be a part of some songs that were placed in Film & Television and I’ve had the chance to work with some amazingly talented Producers.
-Working with, learning and growing from people like Chris Hayman (Sonicgods.net) and, Grammy Award Winning Dennis White (latroit.com) has had monumental benefits in terms of my development as an Artist and Songwriter.
+I’ve been lucky enough to be a part of some songs that were placed in Film & Television, and I’ve had the chance to work with some amazingly talented producers.
+Working with, learning and growing from people like Chris Hayman (Sonicgods.net) and Grammy Award Winning Dennis White (latroit.com) has had monumental benefits in terms of my development as an Artist and Songwriter.

 Connections are crucial.
 Social Media, Networking, and believe it or not, Craigslist.

 Success is relative to the person who believes they’ve achieved it.
-For myself, I am on the path but have yet to attain the level to which I’ve garnered as the barometer of success.
+For myself, I am on the path, but have yet to attain the level to which I’ve garnered as the barometer of success.
 I will say, the game changes every day.
 We all need to evolve with it.
 I’m also focusing on being more than a songwriter.
-I need to be a promoter, a manager, a booking agent, etc… A self-starter in all areas of music and music business.
+I need to be a promoter, a manager, a booking agent, etc… A self-starter in all areas of the music and music business.

 There’s not enough Brad Urba on the Billboard charts; ~P

-Here’s what today looked, and looks, like…
+Here’s what today looked, and looks like…

 6am - Emails and Instagram messages with my morning coffee.